mmmuscus/Shadow-Functions-Engine/README.md

 ###### This section was last checked in the 1.0.0. version of the engine
 This documentation will have three main parts and a table of contents:
 * [The first](#1-introduction) is the introduction (the part you are reading right now)
-* [The second](#2-how-to-use-the-engine) is an overview of [how the engine works](#21-how-the-engine-works-a-breakdown-of-the-main-cpp-file) and how can you operate it and it's different editors
+* [The second](#2-how-to-use-the-engine) is an overview of [how the engine works](#21-how-the-engine-works-a-breakdown-of-the-main-cpp-file) and how you can operate it and it's different editors
 * The third will go over every last detail about the structures variables and functions the engine uses

 In the [introduction](#1-introduction) I will cover [my motivation](#12-who-the-hell-am-i-and-what-the-hecky-heck-is-this) for this engine, [the idea, the end product and plans about the future of the project](#13-so-what-is-the-project).

 [The second part](#2-how-to-use-the-engine) will have two segments.
 [The first](#21-how-the-engine-works-a-breakdown-of-the-main-cpp-file) detailing the architecture of the system, what it does.
-The second will be the guide to operate it.
+[The second](#22-how-to-use-the-editors-and-other-further-details) will be the guide to operate it.
 Hopefully theese two segments will provide you with sufficent information to make a game with this engine.

 The last part will (as mentioned above) go over the hows of the systems in place.
 It will be broken down into different subsections, each dealing with a header or cpp file and it's structres, variables, or functions.